AviAvinav/portfolio-v2/README.md

 # Portfolio

 So, I was developing my new portfolio with a simple design.
 Here, it is.
-It is still under-construction though.
 If you like you can use this portfolio.

+This project is currently under construction.
+It will be complete in a few days.

 ## Preview